 Andie MacDowell draws from the chaos and darkness of her childhood for 'Maid'

-Actor Andie MacDowell was hoping that she'd get a chance to work opposite her daughter, Margaret Qualley, so she was pleasantly surprised when Qualley landed the starring role in the Netflix series Maid, and suggested MacDowell join her in the production.
+Actor Andie MacDowell was hoping that she would get a chance to work opposite her daughter, Margaret Qualley, so she was pleasantly surprised when Qualley landed the starring role in the Netflix series Maid and suggested MacDowell join her in the production.

 "That's a really special thing to happen to a parent, to have a child trust them and to want them to play opposite them," MacDowell says.